ember-fastboot/fastboot-website/markdown/docs/addon-author-guide.md

 inject the `fastboot` service, they'll get an exception saying the `fastboot` service cannot be found.

-Instead, you can write a computed property that uses the low-level `getOwner` functionality to lookup the `fastboot` service directly:
+Instead, you can write a getter that uses the low-level `getOwner` functionality to lookup the `fastboot` service directly:

 ```js